Peripheral Component Interconnect: Configuration access

-Addresses for PCI configuration space access are decoded specially.
+Addresses for PCI configuration space access use special decoding.
 For these, the low-order address lines specify the offset of the desired PCI configuration register, and the high-order address lines are ignored.
 Instead, an additional address signal, the IDSEL input, must be high before a device may assert DEVSEL#.
-Each slot connects a different high-order address line to the IDSEL pin, and is selected using one-hot encoding on the upper address lines.
+Each slot connects a different high-order address line to the IDSEL pin and is selected using one-hot encoding on the upper address lines.

 Data phases

 After the address phase (specifically, beginning with the cycle that DEVSEL# goes low) comes a burst of one or more data phases.
 In all cases, the initiator drives active-low byte select signals on the C/BE[3:0]# lines, but the data on the AD[31:0] may be driven by the initiator (in case of writes) or target (in case of reads).

 During data phases, the C/BE[3:0]# lines are interpreted as active-low byte enables.
 In case of a write, the asserted signals indicate which of the four bytes on the AD bus are to be written to the addressed location.
 In the case of a read, they indicate which bytes the initiator is interested in.
-For reads, it is always legal to ignore the byte enable signals and simply return all 32 bits; cacheable memory resources are required to always return 32 valid bits.
+For reads, it is always legal to ignore the byte-enable signals and simply return all 32 bits; cacheable memory resources are required to always return 32 valid bits.
 The byte enables are mainly useful for I/O space accesses where reads have side effects.

 A data phase with all four C/BE# lines deasserted is explicitly permitted by the PCI standard, and must have no effect on the target other than to advance the address in the burst access in progress.

 The data phase continues until both parties are ready to complete the transfer and continue to the next data phase.
 The initiator asserts IRDY# (initiator ready) when it no longer needs to wait, while the target asserts TRDY# (target ready).
 Whichever side is providing the data must drive it on the AD bus before asserting its ready signal.

 Once one of the participants asserts its ready signal, it may not become un-ready or otherwise alter its control signals until the end of the data phase.
 The data recipient must latch the AD bus each cycle until it sees both IRDY# and TRDY# asserted, which marks the end of the current data phase and indicates that the just-latched data is the word to be transferred.

 To maintain full burst speed, the data sender then has half a clock cycle after seeing both IRDY# and TRDY# asserted to drive the next word onto the AD bus.